 This occupation is dangerous, as fire marshals are subjected to smoke, fire, hazardous materials, poor ventilation, and unsafe structures.
 Individuals must always wear protective gear when in the field, which includes a helmet, boots, gloves, and they must have access to a mask.

 Work in this occupation is fulltime, and requires a flexible schedule.
-For those involved in inspections, regular business hours are more typical; however, needing to inspect a fire can happen any time—any day, night, weekend, or holiday.
+For those involved in inspections, regular business hours are more typical.
+Needing to inspect a fire can happen any time—any day, night, weekend, or holiday.

 Fire Marshal Salary